callawaycloud/apex-transactional-outbox/README.md

 ### Definitions:

+- "Application" (`Application__mdt`): An system/entity that receives messages.
+Used to group subscriptions76.
 - "Message Definition" (`Message_Definition__mdt`): Defines the message type and how it's payload is processed
 - "Message Subscription" (`Message_Subscription__mdt`): Defines who will receive each message.
 - "Outbox Message" (`Outbox_Message__c`): An instance of message to be sent to each subscriber.
 Tracks the payload of the message.